detecttechnologies/gitops-agent/README.md

 1. It takes a lot of time to be ssh-ing into deployment devices (production nodes) and manually configuring it.
 This can be a very serious concern if your production nodes are edge devices with very sparse internet
 2. It's difficult to keep track of the version of applications and configuration present across all production nodes
-3. All the issues mentioned in the [Why Gitops]([url](https://www.gitops.tech/#why-should-i-use-gitops)) section of the Weaveworks blog
+3. All the issues mentioned in the [Why Gitops](https://www.gitops.tech/#why-should-i-use-gitops) section of the Weaveworks blog

 This is exactly the type of situation that Gitops was designed to solve.
-However, most existing gitops solutions like ArgoCD/FluxCD/Spinnaker/etc require you to embrace an entire device & application management solution.
+However, most existing gitops solutions like ArgoCD/FluxCD/Spinnaker/etc require you to embrace an entire device & application management solution like Kubernetes.
 This repo aims to enable a much simpler implementation of Gitops.

 It allows you to run a gitops workflow on classical infrastructure like on-prem servers and edge devices, while consuming very little resources, and having very little dependencies.
 It even has support for observability/monitoring of the gitops workflow with no dependency except Git!